What is defensive driving?

 A defensive driving course gives drivers new perspectives on viewing the road.
 It helps drivers identify dangerous situations before they unfold.
 Defensive drivers can determine and mitigate risky behavior from other drivers.
 To put it plainly, defensive driving courses can save lives.

 These courses can help you save more than just your life.
 Most insurance companies offer discounts to customers who complete a defensive driving course.
 Many states legally require defensive driver discounts.
+If you have tickets or accidents on your driving record, these courses can mitigate the insurance rate raises.
 The course will pay for itself through insurance discounts.
 Consider this:

 - Defensive driving courses range in price from $15 to $100.
 Most online courses cost between $20 and $40.

 - Completing an approved defensive driving course gives a three-year premium discount.